odoo/odoo/doc/webservices/iap.rst

 The latter consists in specific tokens that will work on **IAP-Sandbox only**.

 * Token ``000000``: Represents a non-existing account.
-Returns an :class:`~odoo.addons.iap.models.iap.InsufficientCreditError` on authorize attempt.
+Returns an :class:`~odoo.addons.iap.tools.iap_tools.InsufficientCreditError` on authorize attempt.
 * Token ``000111``: Represents an account without sufficient credits to perform any service.
-  Returns an :class:`~odoo.addons.iap.models.iap.InsufficientCreditError` on authorize attempt.
+  Returns an :class:`~odoo.addons.iap.tools.iap_tools.InsufficientCreditError` on authorize attempt.
 * Token ``111111``: Represents an account with enough credits to perform any service.
   An authorize attempt will return a dummy transacion token that is processed by the capture and cancel routes.